A Benchmark of Causal vs. Correlation AI for Predictive Maintenance: Dataset and Experimental Design

 \section{Dataset and Experimental Design}

-Our analysis utilizes the UCI Machine Learning Repository's CNC Machine Predictive Maintenance dataset, which contains operational data from 10,000 machines over their production lifecycles.
-Each machine record includes six sensor measurements collected during normal operation as described in Table~\ref{tab:feature-descriptions}:
+Our analysis utilizes the UCI Machine Learning Repository's CNC Machine Predictive Maintenance dataset, which is a synthetic dataset designed in \cite{uci-predictive-maintenance} to reflect real-world predictive maintenance scenarios.
+The dataset contains 10,000 machines and for each machine six sensor measurements as described in Table~\ref{tab:feature-descriptions}:

 A snippet of the data is shown in Table~\ref{tab:dataset-snippet}.

 The dataset documents five distinct failure modes that can occur in CNC machines, as summarized in Table~\ref{tab:failure-types}: